paneldata/iab-bamf-soep-ref/metadata/study.md

 All samples from the IAB-BAMF-SOEP Survey of Refugees are included in the regular [SOEP](https://paneldata.org/soep-core/) data release.

+## Citation

+-   **Title:** IAB-BAMF-SOEP Survey of Refugees

+-   **Principal Investigators:** Herbert Brücker, Yuliya Kosyakova, Nina Rother, Sabine Zinn

+Publications using these data must cite the DOI (<doi:10.5684/soep.iab-bamf-soep-mig.2023>, or the DOI of another used edition) and also cite the following reference article:

+-   Brücker, H., Kosyakova, Y., Rother, N., Zinn, S., Liebau, E., Gider, W., Schwanhäuser, S., & Siegert, M. (accepted) Exploring Integration and Migration Dynamics: The Research Potentials of a Large-Scale Longitudinal Household Study of Refugees in Germany.
+European Sociological Review. <https://doi.org/10.1093/esr/jcaf032>.\
+    A preprint of the paper is available here: <https://doi.org/10.17605/OSF.IO/CQ2KZ>.

+If you do not exclude the cases of the IAB-SOEP Migration Sample in your analysis, then please also cite the following reference:

+-   Herbert Brücker, Martin Kroh, Simone Bartsch, Jan Goebel, Simon Kühne, Elisabeth Liebau, Parvati Trübswetter, Ingrid Tucci & Jürgen Schupp (2014): The new IAB-SOEP Migration Sample: an introduction into the methodology and the contents.
+[SOEP Survey Paper 216](https://www.diw.de/documents/publikationen/73/diw_01.c.570700.de/diw_ssp0216.pdf), Series C. Berlin, Nürnberg: DIW Berlin.

 ## Subsamples

 The random sample of refugees was drawn from the Central Register of Foreign Nationals (AZR) (for further details, see: Studiendesign der IAB-BAMF-SOEP Befragung Geflüchteter ([PDF](https://www.diw.de/documents/publikationen/73/diw_01.c.571019.de/diw_ssp0365.pdf), only in German)

 Sample M3 was added in 2016.
 It includes households of refugees who arrived to Germany between January 2013 and January 2016.
 Sample M4 was added in 2016.
 It is similar to M3 but with a special focus on families.
 Sample M5 was added in 2017.
 It includes households of refugees who arrived to Germany between January 2013 and December 2016.
 Sample M6 was added in 2020.
 It includes households of refugees who arrived to Germany between January 2013 and June 2019.
 Sample M9 was added in 2023.
 It includes households of refugees who arrived to Germany between January 2017 and August 2022 as well as two subsamples of refugees from Ukraine who arrived to Germany between February 2022 and August 2022.

 The first wave (2016) of the IAB-BAMF-Survey covers about 3,500 households.
 About 4,400 households participated in 2024.